 During my tenure, I watched organic search traffic, already impressive, rise by over 75%.
 Paid memberships doubled.
-The reports I delivered every week were filled with charts that went up and to the right.
+The weekly reports were filled with charts that went up and to the right.

 Was I responsible for this online success?
 Not by a long shot.

 Out of 45 people working at SEOmoz, do you know how many were dedicated to working full-time on SEO?
 (I mean, other than Rand)